-Mission control for your AI fleet.
+Mission control for your AI sessions.

 You shouldn't need a terminal to know what's happening.